Art as therapy to connect beyond words

-Sometimes when words are not enough, art finds a way to speak for us.
-For Aswathy Krishnakumar, a clinical psychologist and art psychotherapist based in Thiruvananthapuram, this belief forms the heart of her practice.
+KOCHI: Sometimes when words are not enough, art finds a way to speak for us.
+For Aswathy Krishnakumar, a counselling psychologist and art psychotherapist based in Thiruvananthapuram, this belief forms the heart of her practice.

 Aswathy will be conducting a free art psychotherapy session — ‘a taster session’ as she calls it — in Kochi at Thudippu Dance Foundation, Vennala, on October 19.
 She aims to give people a glimpse into how art can be used as a tool for healing and emotional expression.